by Alicia Smyth

 How Do You Find a Mentor?

-Think about the people in your profession that you have met over the years…has anyone stood out for showing a genuine interest in you, your projects, your career progression, and/or your life?
+Think about the people in your major or your profession that you have met over the years…has anyone stood out for showing a genuine interest in you, your projects, your career progression, and/or your life?
 There are no formal rules to finding a mentor, but having an established rapport does make it easier to make an ask if needed.
 Some mentoring relationships happen naturally, but it’s important to keep in mind that relationships take time to develop – sometimes many months or years – and should be based on mutual trust and respect.
 If you can’t think of anyone who fits this description offhand, you may need to do some research to identify prospective mentors.
-Some sources include formal mentoring programs (e.g., Boeing Co-Pilot Program, NBAA Mentoring Network, etc.), LinkedIn, ERAU Alumni Relations, faculty, advisors, supervisors, executives, your personal network and/or the network of your family and friends, and even your peers (e.g., students who have completed internships, special projects of interest, served in leadership roles on campus, etc.).
+Some sources include formal mentoring programs (e.g., Boeing Career Mentoring Program (BCP), NBAA Mentoring Network, etc.), LinkedIn, ERAU Office of Alumni Engagement (the Embry-Riddle alumni network is vast and if there is a company in which you are interested, there is a good chance you can find a Riddle grad working there via LinkedIn or the Office of Alumni Engagement), faculty, staff, advisors, supervisors, executives, your personal network and/or the network of your family and friends, and even your peers (e.g., students who have completed internships, special projects of interest, served in leadership roles on campus, etc.).

 How Do You Ask?

 Establishing a mentoring relationship is not unlike dating in that it’s best if the mentor and mentee are compatible, have similar interests, and are willing to do the work to keep the relationship going.
-Also similar is that an easy to way start developing the relationship is to ask a prospective mentor to coffee.
-If distance makes this a challenge, perhaps an informational interview via phone is more appropriate to start.
+Also similar is that an easy to way start developing the relationship is to ask a prospective mentor to coffee in a socially distanced setting.
+If safety or distance is a challenge, perhaps an informational interview via phone or Zoom is more appropriate to start.
 When you are ready to bring up the topic of mentoring, clearly describe the guidance you are seeking from the individual and share what value you bring to the relationship.
 Express your genuine interest in the individual.
 What is it about the individual and their core values that inspires you?
 Let them know.
 Give them time to think about it, communicate your commitment, and acknowledge and respect the individual’s time.
 Lastly, when the meeting is over, send a follow-up thank you and include any action items or next steps if appropriate.